My 4 Absolute Favourite Salad Spinners

 So, what are salad spinners and what do you use them for?

 After you wash salads it’s impossible to dry out all the water, which makes them soggy.
 It also stops dressings from adhering and all those delicious oils sink to the bottom of the salad bowl.
 Some people pat leaves down with paper towels but that’s hardly ideal.

 A salad spinner eliminates this problem; it uses centrifugal force to dry out salad ingredients, leaving them crisp, and allows dressings to coat them perfectly.
 Over the years I have found that I can use salad spinners for other things; I can soak and rinse beans and peas, clean bean sprouts and spin noodles.
+One of my favourite uses for them is keeping my homemade slaws crunchy and delicious.
 Spinners also make excellent serving and storage bowls.

 My Top 4 Salad Spinner Picks